hybridgroup/gobot/platforms/beagleboard/README.md

 }
 ```

-To use the PocketBeagle, use `beaglebone.NewPocketBeagleAdaptor()` like this:
+To use the PocketBeagle, use `pocketbeagle.NewAdaptor()` like this:

 ```go
 package main